rainbowdashlabs/sql-java/docs/03/normalization.md

 ## Normal forms

 Often when we normalize data we use the terms of a normal form.
-The pure concept is always subject to diskussions and becomes a bit fuzzy the more you try to normalize.
+The pure concept is always subject to discussions and becomes a bit fuzzy the more you try to normalize.

 [Wikipedia](https://en.wikipedia.org/wiki/Database_normalization#Example_of_a_step_by_step_normalization) has some